Andrée Greenwell : Represented Artist

-In 2011 Andrée Greenwell shared composition and music direction for Behind the Cane, commissioned by Queensland Music Festival artistic director, Deborah Conway, telling the stories of the Australian South Sea Islander community of Bowen.
+In 2011 Andrée Greenwell co-composed Behind the Cane with David Bridie, commissioned by Queensland Music Festival artistic director, Deborah Conway, telling the stories of the Australian South Sea Islander community of Bowen.
 Scored for soloists, adult and children's choirs, brass trio, strings, guitar, keyboard, bass and double percussion, over 100 performers were involved in the project which was performed in the Bowen Sound Shell to audiences over of 8,000.